29xghost/Learning-to-Rank-XGBoost-Optuna/Readme.md

 ●	Initial NDCG score:
 An initial NDCG score was calculated using a model with no user-set parameters, the goal now is to increase this score by tuning the hyperparameters and performing k- fold cross-validation on the found parameters.

-●	Hyperparameter tuning Setup:
+●	Hyperparameter tuning Setup: <br>
-○	Library used:
-‘Optuna’ was used for hyperparameter tuning, this library recursively creates models and picks up a random set of parameters from the user-provided grid of parameters, it keeps track of the best-found combination of parameters in each iteration.
+○	Library used:‘Optuna’ was used for hyperparameter tuning, this library recursively creates models and picks up a random set of parameters from the user-provided grid of parameters, it keeps track of the best-found combination of parameters in each iteration. <br>
-○	How optuna Works:
-Optuna requires the user to create an objective function where the model and a grid of parameters are defined, then, an optuna ‘space’ is created where the hyperparameter tuning takes place by repetitive calls(trials) to the objective function.
-The no of trials can be set by the user.
+○	How optuna Works:Optuna requires the user to create an objective function where the model and a grid of parameters are defined, then, an optuna ‘space’ is created where the hyperparameter tuning takes place by repetitive calls(trials) to the objective function.
+The no of trials can be set by the user. <br>
-●	Hyperparameter Tuning process:
-Generally, tuning is done by placing all parameter ranges in a grid and running the tuning process, but here, the tuning process was done in a step-by-step process, that is, tuning only a few parameters in one step, getting the best values out of those, then predicting another parameter but this time, keeping previously found parameter values fixed.
+●	Hyperparameter Tuning process:Generally, tuning is done by placing all parameter ranges in a grid and running the tuning process, but here, the tuning process was done in a step-by-step process, that is, tuning only a few parameters in one step, getting the best values out of those, then predicting another parameter but this time, keeping previously found parameter values fixed.
 For this, a total of 7 objective functions were created.
 In the first function, a grid for ‘objective’,’min_child_weight’ and ‘max_depth’ was given, rest being set to default values, the best set was found to be:

 ![Picture 3](https://github.com/29xghost/Learning-to-Rank-XGBoost-Optuna/blob/main/Images/Picture3.jpg)